meetkabeershah/meetkabeershah.github.io/_posts/2015-10-7-bye-bye-beta.md

 else:

- - I'll select one of the big breaks.
+ - I'll select one of the big breaks and use what I have learnt.